cissagatto/HPML-Chains/README.md

 https://github.com/cissagatto/jaccard

-### Step 4 and 5
+### Step 4, 5 and 6

-Building and validating hybrid partitions with the silhouette coefficient
+Building and validating all generated hybrid partitions with the silhouette coefficient.
+The hybrid partition with the highiest silhouet coefficient is chosen to be tested.

 https://github.com/cissagatto/Best-Partition-Silhouette

-### Step 6 and 7
+### Step 7

 Building and testing the best chosen hybrid partition